 Fresh pies in the oven and bread on the kitchen counter.
-A self-sufficient vegetable garden and a handmade wardrobe of linens and embroidered fabrics.
+A self-sufficient vegetable garden and a handmade wardrobe with fabrics.

-With both fiction and non-fiction, fill your reading list with books to inspire your cottagecore life and make more of it a reality.
+With both fiction and non-fiction recommendations, fill your reading list with books to inspire your cottagecore life and make more of it a reality.

-The cottagecore reading list
+The cottagecore reading list of beautiful books

-2. How to be a Good Creature: A Memoir in Thirteen Animals by Sy Montgomery
+How to be a Good Creature: A Memoir in Thirteen Animals by Sy Montgomery

-4. Embroidered Wild Flowers: Patterns Inspired by Field and Forest by Kazuko Aoki
+Embroidered Wild Flowers: Patterns Inspired by Field and Forest by Kazuko Aoki

-5. The Complete Brambly Hedge by Jill Barklem
+The Complete Brambly Hedge by Jill Barklem

 Like The Wild in the Willows and Beatrix Potter, I grew up reading Brambly Hedge – one of the archetypal English children’s books.

-Since the first books were published in 1980, the ethos of Brambly Hedge’s community spirit, seasonal cooking, and sustainability is perhaps more relevant in today’s world than ever before.
+Since the first books were published in 1980, the ethos of Brambly Hedge’s community spirit, seasonal cooking, and sustainability is more necessary than ever before.

 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants by Robin Wall Kimmerer

 Robin Wall Kimmerer is one of the most magical nature writers I’ve read in the last few years.
-Described as “a hymn of love to the world” by Elizabeth Gilbert, Braiding Sweetgrass is her celebration of indigenous wisdom and the beauty of nature.
+Described as “a hymn of love to the world” by Elizabeth Gilbert, Braiding Sweetgrass is Robin’s celebration of indigenous wisdom and the beauty of nature.

-Robin Wall Kimmerer’s earlier book, Gathering Moss: A Natural and Cultural History of Mosses, is also stunning.
+Her earlier book, Gathering Moss: A Natural and Cultural History of Mosses, is also stunning.

 The Walker’s Guide to Outdoor Clues and Signs by Tristan Gooley

-Heading out into nature and hearing the chatter of birds, noticing the rustle of a deer in the forest, or observing a tree shaped by the wind is balm for the soul.
+Heading out into nature and hearing the chatter of birds, noticing the rustle of a deer in the forest, or observing a tree shaped by the wind is a balm for the soul.
 But what does it all mean?

 Eat What You Grow: How to Have an Undemanding Edible Garden That Is Both Beautiful and Productive by Alys Fowler

 The Wild Iris by Louise Glück

 From Pulitzer Prize-winning poet Louise Glück, The Wild Iris is a stunningly beautiful collection of poems that encompasses the natural, human, and spiritual realms.

 The Secret Life of Bees by Sue Monk Kidd

-The bestselling novel about a young girl’s journey towards healing and the transforming power of love, from the author of The Invention of Wings.
+The Secret Life of Bees is the bestselling novel about a young girl’s journey towards healing – as well as the transforming power of love, hope, and nature – from the author of The Invention of Wings.

 Pilu of the Woods by Mai K. Nguyen